 Wouldn’t managing your supply chain be easier if you could just use a magnifying glass to view everything you needed?
 As we’re sure you’re aware, however, that’s not exactly the case.
-Achieving full supply chain visibility into each process is difficult, if not impossible, without the proper systems in place.
-These systems could involve manually recording everything, but frankly, that’s way more work than it’s worth.
-Using software makes supply chain visibility a whole lot simpler.
+Without the proper systems in place, achieving full supply chain visibility into each process is difficult, if not impossible.
+Luckily, supply chain management software can free you from tedious manual data entry and reporting while giving you actionable insights to give you the visibility to guide your business better.

 What is Supply Chain Visibility?

 First off, let’s define what exactly supply chain visibility is.
-As the name suggests, supply chain visibility is the state in which you thoroughly track your various supply chain processes.
+As the name suggests, supply chain visibility lets you thoroughly track your various supply chain processes through robust analytics and reporting features.
 Specifically, this includes the ability to track production, product orders and shipments.
-True supply chain visibility provides the ability to gain incredibly detailed information about each process, down to daily lead times, the inventory levels of a particular warehouse and what time a specific shipment arrives.
+True supply chain visibility gives you incredibly detailed information about each process, down to daily lead times, the inventory levels of a particular warehouse and the time a specific shipment arrives.

-The whole point of supply chain visibility is to gain insight into your processes, so you can find areas for improvement.
-Without full visibility of your end-to-end supply chain, you may find issues, but you probably won’t know the cause of them.
+The whole point of supply chain visibility is to gain insight into your processes and find areas for improvement.
+You may find issues without full visibility into your end-to-end supply chain, but you probably won’t know what’s causing them.
 This is especially true for large companies with global supply chains.
-At this point, it’s simply a guess-and-check game to find the cause and fix it.
-But with visibility, you can make the right changes as soon as you notice an issue.
+Without the proper tools in place, finding what needs to be fixed becomes an aggravating guessing game.
+Luckily, with the right system, you can identify and resolve issues as soon as they are found.

 Believe it or not, supply chain visibility does more than help you optimize your supply chain performance; it can also help you improve your customer service.
-For example, if a customer received an order late and they ask you why, it’s always better to be able to give them the actual reason (along with an apology) than to simply say “I don’t know.”
+For example, if a customer received an order late and asked why, it’s always better to give them the actual reason (along with an apology) than saying, “I don’t know.”

-Additionally, today’s consumers value companies that are transparent.
-They want to know the logistics of how your products got to the shelf, or how your service is made possible.
+Additionally, today’s consumers value transparent companies.
+They want the logistics of how products got to the shelf, or how your service is made possible.
 Any business, from a software vendor to a local grocery store, has a sizable competitive advantage when they’re transparent about their business practices.

 Improving Supply Chain Visibility

 So how exactly are you supposed to achieve supply chain visibility?
-It’s certainly not a quick fix, but by implementing the following five-step process, you can improve the visibility into your entire supply chain.
+It’s certainly not a quick fix, but by implementing the following five-step process, you can improve your overall supply chain visibility.

 1. Define Goals

-After all, the goal of “fixing our supply chain” is very ambiguous.
-The goal of reducing your excess inventory in 6 months, however, is more specific.
-This not only provides a more actionable solution — for example, producing fewer products while still meeting demand — but also allows you to actually realize when you’ve met that goal.
+After all, the idea of “fixing our supply chain” is very ambiguous.
+However, reducing your excess inventory in 6 months is a specific goal you can work toward.
+This not only provides a more actionable solution – for example, producing fewer products while still meeting demand — but it also allows you to realize when you’ve met your targets.

 2. Connect Systems

-In addition, integrating your supply chain software with other systems helps visibility as well.
+In addition, integrating your supply chain software with other systems can boost visibility.
 Two of the most powerful integrations are CRM and BI.
 CRM provides extra insight into your customers, while BI gives you additional data analysis capabilities.

 3. Gather the Data

 The most important aspect of supply chain visibility is the actual gathering of the data.
-This includes any and every kind of data related to your supply chain, from shipment times to inventory levels to warehouse worker hours.
-As we mentioned earlier, you technically could record all of this manually, but it’s impossible to collect it all in real time when done so.
+This process includes all relevant data related to your supply chain, from shipment times to inventory levels to warehouse worker hours.
+As we mentioned earlier, you technically could record all of this manually, but it’s impossible to collect it all in real time.
 This is where software takes over.

 Your supply chain visibility software should be able to collect real-time data, so you always have the most up-to-date information.
-This provides real-time supply chain insights that you can use to make changes on the fly, if necessary.
+These real-time supply chain insights can help you make changes on the fly, if necessary.

 4. Analyze the Data

-Despite the fact that supply chain visibility solutions can collect all kinds of data, the data you want to pay the most attention to are those related to your goals.
-Many systems allow you to set up dashboards, so you can keep an eye on particular data sets.
+Even though software solutions can collect all kinds of data, the data you want to pay the most attention to is related to your goals.
+Many systems also allow you to set up dashboards so that you can keep an eye on particular data sets.